-- (ii) There was a delay regarding ROW issues affecting erection of transmission line.
-The local villagers resisted the work in respect of 2.1 KM line length.
-The petitioner had to explore alternative route and addressed the respondent by letter dated 27.04.2017 for proposed alternate route and sought inspection.
-The petitioner issued a reminder vide letter dated 15.05.2017 and the respondent issued the revised evacuation scheme approval on 30.05.2017 which resulted in a delay of 34 days.
-The petitioner due to the above reasons, could complete the erection of transmission line by 13.09.2017. - (iii) Due to introduction of GST which brought fundamental structural changes, there was a slowdown in the manufacturing and service industry across the country from July 2017 to September 2017.
+(ii) Due to introduction of GST which brought fundamental structural changes, there was a slowdown in the manufacturing and service industry across the country from July 2017 to September 2017.
 The suppliers/contractors delayed their contracts due to lack of clarity on tax structure and have to reissue purchase orders to align with GST regime.
 There was a confusion in the certificate for concessional customs duty which was kept on hold from June 2017 relating to import of solar modules.
-The project was ready for synchronisation on 18.11.2017.
-The petitioner is able to establish delay of 43 days regarding procurement of revenue records, 111 days due to pass book circular, 42 days due to DR circular, 103 days in evacuation scheme approval and 34 days delay due to ROW issues totalling to 333 days which are force majeure events.
-The petitioner is entitled to extension of SCOD of 270 days as per Article 9 of PPA. - 4.
-I heard the arguments of both the counsel for the petitioner and counsel for the respondent. - 5.
-The point for determination is whether the petitioner is entitled to condonation of delay of 270 days in achieving SCOD by 18-11-2017 instead of 22-02-2017 as per terms of PPA signed on 23-02-2016? - 6.
-The petitioner was a successful bidder in the open competitive bidding process for setting up solar photovoltaic power project of 15 MW to be connected to 132 / 33 kV Thungathurty SS, at 33 KV voltage level.
+The petitioner notified work completion on 16.11.2017 and bay completion on 20.12.2017 requesting respondent to allow synchronisation of the project with the grid.
+The project was synchronised on 02.03.2018 with a delay of 66 days which is attributable to the respondent only.
+The petitioner is able to establish delay of 111 days due to pass book circular, 42 days due to DR circular, 254 days in evacuation scheme approval and 66 days delay in ordering synchronisation which are force majeure events.
+The petitioner is entitled to extension of SCOD of 374 days as per Article 9 of PPA.

+4. I heard the arguments of both the counsel for the petitioner and counsel for the respondent.
+The point for determination is whether the petitioner is entitled to condonation of delay of 374 days in achieving SCOD by 02-03-2018 instead of 22-02-2017 as per terms of PPA signed on 23-02-2016?

+5. The petitioner was a successful bidder in the open competitive bidding process for setting up solar photovoltaic power project of 15 MW to be connected to 132/33 kV Tandur SS, at 33KV voltage level.
 The petitioner has entered into PPA with the respondent on 23-02-2016.
 As per the terms of the PPA, the petitioner has to complete the project and make it operational within 12 months from its date.

-The CGM/TSSPDCL sanctioned evacuation arrangement of solar power from the proposed 15MW plant on 12.12.2017.
-The SE / Op / Suryapet / TSSPDCL has submitted the work completion report through letter dated 21.09.2017 with the details of erection of solar PV modules and installation of ABT energy meters.
-The CE (SLDC&Telecom) vide letter dated 31.10.2017 had confirmed the real time data of the project connecting at 132/33 KV Thungathurty SS at 33 KV level integrated to SLDC on 26.10.2017.
+The TSTRANSCO gave permission to set up for extension of bay at 220/33 KV Tandur sub-station vide its letter dated 09-06-2017 and further CGM/TSSPDCL sanctioned evacuation arrangement of solar power from the proposed 15MW plant on 07.02.2017.
+The SE/Op/Vikarabad/TSSPDCL has submitted the work completion report through letter dated 16.11.2017 with the details of erection of solar PV modules and installation of ABT energy meters.
+SE/OMC/ YSTRANSCO also gave work completion report of bay extension vide letter dated 20-12-2017.
+The CE (SLDC&Telecom) vide letter dated 22.09.2017 had confirmed the real time data of the project connecting at 132/33 KV Tandur SS at 33 KV level integrated to SLDC on 21.09.2017.